-Prescription drug out-of-pocket limit-Applicable to Class I only
+Prescription drug out-of-pocket limit

-Your cost-sharing for most network prescription drug covered expenses is limited to \$1,600 per person (\$3,200 per family) each calendar year.
-Once your out-of-pocket costs for covered expenses meet these limits, the Plan will usually pay 100% for your (or your family's) network prescription drug expenses during the rest of that calendar year.
+Your cost-sharing for most network medical and prescription drug covered expenses is limited to \$6,350 per person (\$12,700 per family) each calendar year.
+Once your out-of-pocket costs for covered expenses meet these limits, the Plan will usually pay 100% for your (or your family's) network medical and prescription drug expenses during the rest of that calendar year.
+Amounts you pay out-of-pocket for medical covered expenses under the section titled "Medical benefits" count toward this out-of-pocket limit, too.

 Certain prescription drug expenses don't count toward your out-of-pocket limit.
 This includes any amounts you must pay in addition to your copay when you or your doctor chooses a brand name drug when a generic equivalent is available (see "Generic prescription drug policy" below).
 These expenses do not count toward your out-of-pocket limit and you will continue to be responsible for these expenses even if you have met the out-of-pocket limit for the year.
-Under Class II, prescription drug benefits are limited to preventive healthcare drugs and supplies, which have \$0 cost-sharing.
-Therefore, there is no out-of-pocket limit for Class II.

-You can get more information about your out-of-pocket limits on page I-6 and on page D-7.
+You can get more information about your out-of-pocket limits on page I-6 and on page D-5.